-Despite decades of Scientology “safepointing” itself in Colombia, no one in Colombia is coming to Miscavige’s defense as he is being pilloried in the media for having received a medal from a retired Colombian police general who had no authority to award the medal.
+Despite decades of Scientology “safepointing” itself in Colombia, no one in Colombia is coming to David Miscavige’s defense as he is being pilloried in the media for having received an unauthorized medal from a retired Colombian police general who had no authority to award the medal.

 David Miscavige is a certifiable megalomaniac.
 He actually believes that he has personally saved humanity from “violence, evil, terrorism, drug dealings and all the negative factors that threaten it.”
 Moreover, he wanted a medal given to him at a special ceremony in recognition of his having saved humanity.
 This is the delusional state in which Mr. Miscavige exists.

 The basis of Miscavige’s medal is a ridiculous claim the Church of Scientology’s has been making for many years now.
 Specifically, Scientology claims that its efforts in distributing millions of copies of The Way to Happiness brought peace and calm to Colombia and therefore paved the way for the 2016 peace treaty between the Colombian government and FARC rebels that ended a 50 year civil war in Colombia.
 This claim so ridiculous that it deserves nothing but scorn.
 Here is the claim for Scientology’s own website:

 1. The event at which Miscavige received his medal for saving humanity took place in Bridgetown, Barbados and not in Colombia.
 This is the first indication that the presentation of the medal was not authorized by the Colombian government; had it been authorized the event would have taken place dockside in the Port of Cartagena where the fifty-year old Freewinds frequently docks and/or goes into drydock for repairs.